 So, there is no high tea in its true sense, but you would find them referring to essentially the same thing as dinner or supper.

-In fact, now, many British hotels and tea rooms, just like the States, use afternoon tea and high tea interchangeably.
+In fact, now, many British hotels and tea rooms, just like the States, use afternoon tea and high tea interchangeably to refer to the traditional English afternoon tea.

 High Tea Vs. Afternoon Tea